Do you focus on Aikido Atemi and pressure point strikes in your dojo?

 People like Geoff Thompson and Peter Consterdine, who are high dan grade martial arts experts, know what really happens.
 They have worked the doors at some of the most dangerous clubs in the UK.

-They have clearly stated that during an attack, there are only a few skills they can draw on to control the situation.
+They have clearly stated that during an attack, there are only a few skills they can draw on.
 There is often no time or space to react to your attacker, who is likely to be very close, so a well trained pre-emptive strike removes the need for a full on battle.

 This is why a focused study of Aikido atemi is essential.
 Some Aikido dojo's barely cover the subject at all, others do, but not in enough detail.